David Sarajishvili: Biography

-Sarajishvili was the first to start producing cognac at his enterprises in the Russian Empire by keeping grape spirit in barrels of Caucasian mountain oak.
+Sarajishvili was the first to start producing cognac at his enterprises in the Russian Empire by keeping the grape spirit in barrels of Caucasian mountain oak.
 The enterprises of Sarajishvili occupied an almost monopoly position in the Russian Empire.
 The total production in 1890 was almost 218 thousand bottles, and in 1910 it was 600 thousand bottles.
 In 1902, Sarajishvili destroyed his parents' house on Sergievskaya Street and temporarily moved to the house number 3 on Freylenskaya Street (now Sulkhan-Saba Orbeliani Street).
 The architect of the new building project, the construction of which was completed in 1905, was the German architect Karl Zaar.
 For achievements in the production of alcoholic beverages, Sarajishvili received the title of "Advisor for Commerce", and in 1913 his company received the title of "Supplier of His Imperial Majesty's Court".

 In recent years, Sarajishvili was seriously ill - he was diagnosed with cancer.
 He issued his deathbed testament notarized in Rostov-on-Don.
 He died on June 20, 1911.
 The funeral commission was supervised by Valerian Gunia.
 The requiem prayer took place in the temple of Sioni.
 One of those who spoke at the funeral procession was the poet Akaki Tsereteli.
-Sarajishvili's body was buried on the Didube Pantheon.
+Sarajishvili's body was buried in the Didube Pantheon.
 In 1938, the dust of the couple was moved to a new location in Vake.
 By the initiative of the founder and president of the Sarajishvili joint-stock company, Guji Bubuteishvili, in 1995, the remains of David Sarajishvili and Ekaterina Porakishvili were reburied near the Kashveti church.

 Charity

-David Sarajishvili was engaged in charity, supported many famous Georgian artists and musicians.
+Sarajishvili was engaged in charity, supported many famous Georgian artists and musicians.
 Sarajishvili was the initiator of the creation of a committee chaired by Niko Tskhvedadze, who was engaged in financing talented young people and granted scholarships for education in Russia and abroad.
 Among the Sarajishvili scholarship holders were the composers Zakhary Paliashvili, Dimitri Arakishvili, Meliton Balanchivadze, Kote Potskhverashvili, Ia Kargareteli; artists Gigo Gabashvili, Moses Toidze, Grigol Meskhi; sculptor Iakob Nikoladze; singers Vano Sarajishvili, Valerian Kashakashvili; scientist Filippo Gogichashvili; future Georgian patriarch Callistrat.
 Sponsored archaeological excavations led by Ekvtime Takaishvili.
 Sarajishvili was also the patron of the construction of the building of the noble school (now - Tbilisi State University).

 He assisted Georgian social democrats, in particular in 1910, according to the police department, allocated a monthly stipend of 150 rubles to Noe Zhordania policy.